stoermelder/vcvrack-packone/docs/Transit.md

     - Fixed broken reset-behavior for "Trigger forward", "Trigger reverse" and "Trigger pingpong" (#347)
     - Added missing reset-handling for "Trigger alternating" and "Trigger shuffle"
     - Allow disabling of "long press" for changing the number of active slots (#354)
+    - Increased maximum number of expanders to 15 (#381)